Suffern Central School District

-Suffern Central School District, formerly the Ramapo Central School District, is a school district headquartered in Hillburn, a village in the Town of Ramapo in Rockland County, New York, United States located north of Suffern; east of Orange County, New York; south of Viola and west of Montebello.
+Suffern Central School District, formerly the Ramapo Central School District, is a school district headquartered in Hillburn, a village in the Town of Ramapo in Rockland County, New York, United States.
+It is located north of Suffern; east of Orange County, New York; south of Viola and west of Montebello.

 As of the 2014–15 school year, the district and its seven schools had an enrollment of 4,518 students and 371.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.2:1.

 The Suffern Central School District serves the villages of Airmont, Hillburn, Montebello, Sloatsburg, Suffern (including Viola), and a portion of Monsey.
 Its middle school and high school are named for Suffern.

-The six villages together have a combined population of 46,926 according to the 2000 census that takes up 20.9 sqmi which makes the population density for the area the district serves about 2245.26 people per square mile.
+The six villages together have a combined population of 46,926, according to the 2000 census, and takes up 20.9 sqmi which makes the population density for the area the district serves about 2,245.26 people per square mile.

 Several of the schools within the district have the privilege of being designated High Performing Reward Schools by the New York State Education Department in August 2014.
 These schools include Cherry Lane Elementary, Montebello Elementary, Sloatsburg Elementary, and Suffern High School.
 Suffern High School was once again named a High Performing Reward School for the 2016–2017 academic year.
 In addition to being named a Reward School, Cherry Lane Elementary also received the title of being a National Blue Ribbon School by the United States Department of Education in 2013.